Here's a bit of a rant about a very beautiful country that I expected to fall in head over heels in love with (like Iceland), but I didn't, because...

 Sweden is a decent sized country and the majority of it is pure unspoilt nature.
 Well, almost unspoilt.
 Outside of the major cities, there is definitely a noticeable, rampant and pervasive land and animal exploitation.
 A sad sign of modern times.
 Everything from logging industries to diaries to farms to hunting enthusiasts.

 It often seems like there's something about the large natural landscape and the cold, almost inhospitable, temperatures that I can't help but imagine makes the locals act like they're living in medieval times by hunting animals to eat for food and cutting down trees for firewood.
 Or maybe I've seen too many movies.

 Because the theme of olden times just keeps popping up, I feel the need to state that it is in fact 2017, not 1817, and even those living in rural communities do have access to all the services of the modern world, and therefore have no reason to kill animals who are peacefully living their lives in their own natural habitats.

-Of course, being vegan, hunting really upsets me, but I feel it's a notable observation here because Sweden was the only country I've visited yet where an act as barbaric as sport hunting is treated not just like a marginal fraction, but instead like a normal, acceptable lifestyle.
+Of course, being vegan, hunting upsets me, but I feel it's a notable observation here because Sweden was the only country I've visited yet where an act as barbaric as sport hunting is treated not just as marginal fraction, but instead as an acceptable lifestyle.

 i will miss the extraordinary beauty